 CIVS is a multidisciplinary center that combines advanced simulation techniques with 3-D visualization and virtual reality technologies.
 CIVS has been globally recognized by its integrated and application-driven approaches through the state-of-the-art simulation and virtual reality visualization technologies for providing innovative solutions to solve various university research problems, industry issues, as well as education and community problems.
 Through close partnerships with more than 90 external organizations, CIVS’s projects have provided substantial educational and economic impacts, resulting in more than $38 million dollars for companies.

-CIVS is continuing the development and implementation of cutting edge simulations, computer graphics, advanced visualization, and computing technology to serve faculty, staff, and students of Purdue Northwest University – Calumet Campus, as well as industry and the community.
+CIVS is continuing the development and implementation of cutting edge simulations, computer graphics, advanced visualization, and computing technology to serve faculty, staff, and students of Purdue Northwest University – Hammond Campus, as well as industry and the community.

 - CIVS Facts and Impacts